JanWilczek/wolf-sound-blog/_posts/cpp/2023-09-17-c-plus-plus-pointers-explained-for-audio-programming.md

 So when we refer to objects on the heap, we mean objects that were dynamically allocated and must be eventually freed.

 All objects on a process’s heap are automatically freed when the process terminates.
 I have once thought that it alleviates the problem of memory leaks: after all, the memory will be freed up in the end anyway, right?
 Unfortunately, even in a short-running program a memory leak can dramatically increase RAM consumption, which can slow down the machine, and annoy the user.
-Also it increases chances of failing to allocate new memory.
+Also it increases chances of [failing to allocate new memory](#when-memory-allocation-fails-stdbad_alloc) [Silberschatz2018].

-TODO: Link to the bad_alloc section

-TODO: Cite operating systems by Silberschatz

 ### When to use dynamically allocated objects?